secretstartups/handbook/support/license-and-renewals/workflows/saas/associate_subscription_and_namespace.html.md

 - If the namespace has more active users than the number of seats in the subscription, the system redirects to the payment page to purchase additional seats to match the GitLab.com Group's active user count, in this scenario if the customer is not interested in purchasing additional seats upfront then we can force associate the subscription and the additional seats will be reflected as true-ups on the group's billing page.

-- Another scenario would be while handling subscription provisioning requests corresponding to EDU/OSS customers - the ```Change Linked Namespace``` button on the subscription doesn't exist and in this case, we can use the [force Associate subscription form](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/LR/force_associate.html) to associate the subscription.
+- Another scenario: Provisioning requests for EDU/OSS customers.
+In this case, the ```Change Linked Namespace``` button on the subscription does not exist, so you must use the [Force Associate Zendesk App](handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html#force-associate) to associate the subscription.

-Proceed as follows:

-Use the [force Associate subscription form](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/LR/force_associate.html) - Open this page and enter the ```Namespace``` and ```Subscription ID``` details and submit the form.
-This will create an internal issue and updates the issue description with the response of the force association script

 - If it's successful then the response would be {:success=>true} -> You can also verify the namespace and close the issue.
 - If it's not successful then add the `~Console Escalation - customers` label and this will be investigated by the engineers with console access.